Heerdam/MdVis/README.md

 git clone git@github.com:Heerdam/MdVis.git.
 ````
 Important:
-MdVis needs c++17 standart.
+MdVis needs c++17.
 Make sure that at least gcc 9 is installed.
-Furthermore, **your gpu must support opengl 4.3!**
+Furthermore, **your gpu must support opengl 4.3 or it will not run!**

 ### GNU/ Linux
 Build and run MdVis as following: